fmerg/pymerkle/docs/storage.rst

 Simple list
 -----------

-Here is the simplest possible non-peristent tree using a list as storage:
+This is the simplest possible non-peristent implementation utilizing a list as storage.
+It expects strings as entries and encodes them in utf-8 before hashing.

 .. code-block:: python